Policy Improvement using Language Feedback Models: Related Work

-\paragraph{LLM agents in language settings.} LLMs exhibit an array of reasoning abilities by pretraining on vast quantities of text~\citep{brownLanguageModelsAre2020,weiChainofThoughtPromptingElicits2022}.
-A number of recent work investigate using LLMs as language agents to exploit this reasoning ability. \citet{nakanoWebGPTBrowserassistedQuestionanswering2022},~\citet{yaoReActSynergizingReasoning2023}~\citet{dengMind2WebGeneralistAgent2023}~train instruction following language agents to interact with web browsers to answer questions or interact with web pages. \citet{ahnCanNotSay2022}~show that a language agent can be connected with verbalized robots via API interfaces for robotic control.
+\paragraph{LLM agents in language settings.} LLMs exhibit reasoning abilities after pretraining on vast quantities of text~\citep{brownLanguageModelsAre2020,weiChainofThoughtPromptingElicits2022}.
+A number of recent work on LLMs language agents exploit this reasoning ability. \citet{nakanoWebGPTBrowserassistedQuestionanswering2022},~\citet{yaoReActSynergizingReasoning2023}~\citet{dengMind2WebGeneralistAgent2023}~train instruction following language agents to interact with web browsers to answer questions or interact with web pages. \citet{ahnCanNotSay2022}~show that a language agent can be connected with verbalized robots via API interfaces for robotic control. \citet{Xie2024OsworldBenchmarkingMultimodal}~use large visual language models (VLMs) for instruction following in virtual machines, but show that LLMs with verbalization outperform VLMs.
 While powerful, these prior work are limited in that they require querying an expensive LLM on-line.
 In contrast, our work examines settings where an LLM is not available on-line.
 Specially, we use LLMs to collect a small set of off-line data for training~\methodnameshort s.
 The small and cost-effective~\methodnameshort s are then used to identified desirable behaviour for on-line policy improvement without additional interactions with the LLM.